Samialsayadi/TextClassification/README.md

 The library consists of two main scripts to generate ontologies: `aut_ontology_based_gloss.py`  and `auto_ontology_based_hy.py`.

-In both scripts we used the same Pre-Processing steps:
+In both scripts used the same Pre-Processing steps:

 * Tokenization using the NLTK Liberary
 ```python